Forklein/Boolean-Page/README.md

 # Boolean-Page
-simple page in html and css
+Simple page in html and css